-I don't want you to think there is some secret mind formula that will automatically turn you into the picture of concentration and perfection when it comes to shooting, but there is something you can practice to get your concentration up for each and every shot.
-Like I said, it will take PRACTICE, but it will lead to better concentration and with better concentration, you will never miss a target because your mind was off on a coffee break.
+I don’t want you to think there is some secret mind formula that will automatically turn you into the picture of concentration and perfection when it comes to shooting, but there is something you can practice to get your concentration up for each and every shot.
+As I said, it will take PRACTICE, but it will lead to better concentration, and with better concentration, you will never miss a target because your mind was off on a coffee break.

 By applying this simple method of concentration, you won’t have the normal distractions that some shooters have.
 I’m speaking of the shooter who misses targets because there is someone behind them talking, or the losses that are attributed to cars driving by, planes landing in front of you, or target boxes blowing across the field.
 These distractions have nothing to do with your ability to break the next target unless you allow them to be distractions.
 With good concentration, the distractions that used to cost you targets will disappear.

 When it is your turn to shoot and you have mounted your gun, prior to calling for the target you must trigger the concentration so that you are only focused on the task at hand, which is to first, see the target.
-At this point, you say something to yourself, something like, “see the target”, in order to trigger your concentration to the task at hand.
+At this point, you say something to yourself, something like, “see the target”, in order to trigger your concentration on the task at hand.
 If you practice this, you will become so good at avoiding distractions, that they will no longer be distractions.
-But like I said, it will take a little practice on your part, just like any other part of the game.
-Trigger your concentration when you practice, when you participate in tournaments and when you shoot the league.
+But as I said, it will take a little practice on your part, just like any other part of the game.
+Trigger your concentration when you practice, when you participate in tournaments, and when you shoot the league.
 Do it every time you mount the gun and soon, you will find that you never drop a target because your mind was wandering.
 You will also find that you can develop the mental toughness to get you through those periods when your nerves are on edge.
 Your confidence will go up because when you are able to concentrate totally on the task at hand, you know you can break any target thrown.